Richard “Rich” Raimondi, an Idaho business and education leader, is the current chair of the St. Luke’s Health System Board of Directors.

 She has received numerous honors, including the Idaho Business Review’s Woman of the Year Award, Tribute to Women in Industry (TWIN) award and a University of Utah outstanding service award.
 Karen has also served on boards for Feeding America, a network of food banks leading the fight against hunger in communities nationwide.
 Most recently, the White House named Karen a “Champion of Change” for her work with the AmeriCorps VISTA program.
 In the last seven years, The Idaho Foodbank has benefited from the work of 60 AmeriCorps VISTA members.

-Bill Whitacre, president and chief executive officer of the J.R.
-Simplot Co., is a member of St. Luke’s Health System Board of Directors, currently serving as chair.
+Bill Whitacre, former president and chief executive officer of the J.R.
+Simplot Co., is a member of St. Luke’s Health System Board of Directors.

 Bill joined Simplot in March 2000 as president of the Turf & Horticulture Group, and then became president of the AgriBusiness Group in 2002.
 He was appointed president and CEO of the company in 2009.
+He retired from Simplot in 2018.
 Previously, he was president and CEO of Research Seeds, a Land O’Lakes subsidiary.

 Bill has served as a board member of The Fertilizer Institute, International Plant Nutrition Institute, Nutrients for Life Foundation, Farm Foundation and Heartland Regional Medical Center.
 He is a past president of the American Seed Trade Association, Western Seed Association and North American Seed Institute.